Shushanik is always looking for ways to improve her skin and address problem areas. She loves sharing her findings with her readers.

 - Clean your eyelids with a baby shampoo or a gentle soap.

-- Use pre-moistened eyelid cleaning pads everyday to curb the risk of bumps appearance.
+- Use pre-moistened eyelid cleaning pads every day to curb the risk of bumps appearing.

 Professional Treatments That Might Help

 Cosmetologist will cleanse, disinfect skin and pop whitehead using sterile needle removing its contents

 The affected area is treated by variable high-frequency electric current.
 A crust that forms on the skin after application goes away very quickly and leaves no scars.